HughP/Lexical-Database-Archiving-Stats/README.md

 ###Leave a comment in the issue tracker for more information.
 [//]: # (Need to add the links to my YouTube presentations and to my Google form)

+Contents of this repo, when not covereed under other licenses are licensed Creative Commons 4.0 with the By, NC, and SA clauses  CC-BY-NC-SA.
+Some materials may be licensed in other ways as directly indicated.